jvnaveenbabu/ai-assisted-devops/day-02/README.md

 - Apple → Fruit
 - Car → ?
 (AI answers: Vehicle)"

-3. **Muti-Shot Prompting** - Providing prompt with more no. of examples
+3. **n-Shot Prompting** - Providing prompt with more no. of examples
 <br>
 4. **Chain-of-Thought Prompting** – Encouraging step-by-step reasoning.
 *Example:* "If a train leaves at 2 PM and takes 3 hours, what time does it arrive?
 Think step by step."